kaw393939/eaikw/src/blog/confidence-trap-trusting-ai-makes-you-think-less.md

 Don't let the efficiency gains blind you to the capability losses.

 Your competitive advantage in the AI era isn't trusting the tools more.
 It's trusting yourself enough to question them.

 ---

+## Related Reading

+This post is part of a series on maintaining critical thinking in the AI era:

+- **[From Doer to Steward: How AI Is Rewiring the Way You Think](/blog/from-doer-to-steward-how-ai-changes-thinking/)** - Understand the three cognitive shifts happening to your brain
+- **[Don't Let AI Make You Lazy: A Practical Guide to Staying Sharp](/blog/dont-let-ai-make-you-lazy-staying-sharp/)** - Concrete tactics for overcoming awareness, motivation, and ability barriers
+- **[The Second Renaissance: Why AI Isn't Like the Printing Press](/blog/second-renaissance-not-like-printing-press/)** - Why this transformation is compressed and what it means for you

+**Explore the full analysis:** [The Second Renaissance project page](/projects/everydayai-community/) offers a comprehensive look at AI's transformation of knowledge work.

+---